 FAFSA Completion Competition Results

-FORT WAYNE, Ind. – The Northeast Indiana Regional Partnership’s Big Goal Collaborative and NIPSCO have released the results of the regional FAFSA Completion Competition for regional high schools.
+FORT WAYNE, Ind. – The Northeast Indiana Regional Partnership and NIPSCO have released the results of the regional FAFSA Completion Competition for regional high schools.

 The three winning high schools will each be given a $1,500 scholarship to award to a graduating senior.
 There are three categories to win:

-- Growth of 5 percent or more – all schools that experience 5 percent or more growth over the previous year will be entered in a drawing for the scholarship.
+Growth of 5 percent or more – all schools that experience growth of 5 percent or more over the previous year were entered in a drawing for the scholarship.

 About the Northeast Indiana Regional Partnership

 The Northeast Indiana Regional Partnership’s mission is to build, market and sell Northeast Indiana to increase business investment.
 Founded in 2006, the public-private partnership strives to build a globally competitive region.
 The Partnership’s Vision 2030 framework supports collaborative regional efforts to increase per capita income, population growth and educational attainment by emphasizing business attraction, talent attraction and talent development.
 The Partnership represents 11 member counties: Adams, Allen, DeKalb, Huntington, Kosciusko, LaGrange, Noble, Steuben, Wabash, Wells and Whitley counties.
 For more information, visitwww.neindiana.com.

 Vice President of Marketing & Strategic Communications